 In the meantime:

-Now would be a good time to talk to a financial professional determine if long term care planning would be a valuable part of your family’s financial plan.
+Now would be a good time to talk to a financial professional to determine if long term care planning would be a valuable part of your family’s financial plan.

 - Keep the door open – It’s a lot to digest, particularly if your loved ones haven’t given their future much thought.
 Be patient.
 As your parent’s health, finances, situation and lifestyle change so will their needs and views.
 So revisit these topics regularly.